lightning/bolts/04-onion-routing.md

        * [`2`:`len`]
        * [`len`:`channel_update`]

-The _final node_ MAY, but _intermediate nodes_ MUST NOT, return one of the
+The _final node_ MAY, but _intermediate hops_ MUST NOT, return one of the
 following errors:
   - if the payment hash has already been paid:
     - MAY treat the payment hash as unknown.